-- 1. Troubleshooting: - (1) If FANLOCK protection occurs again, please contact sales agent for repair services. - (2) Keep the two sides and the rear of DC Power Supply clear when in loading state to prevent Over Temperature Protection from occurring. - 2.
+- agent for repair services. - (2) Keep the two sides and the rear of DC Power Supply clear when in loading state to prevent Over Temperature Protection from occurring. - 2.
 When FANLOCK protection occurs, power off the instrument first and then power it on again to see if it is caused by error action.